U.S. eCommerce Sales Growth: Key Trends Driving Success in 2025

 According to the latest data from the U.S. Census Bureau, U.S. consumers are expected to spend the most on DIY & Hardware ($252.8 billion), Fashion ($197.4 billion), and Food ($195.3 billion) in 2024.
 By 2029, the spend in these categories is forecasted to rise to $353.7 billion, $298.4 billion, and $309.6 billion, respectively.

 Emerging categories, such as electronics and Beverages, are also expected to see notable upticks, while Tobacco sales are predicted to nearly double.
 For businesses, this calls for refined category strategies, expanded inventory planning, and enhanced customer segmentation.
 Tracking category-specific growth is critical for pricing, bundling, and promotions.
+Fashion retailers in particular can benefit from purpose-built solutions like multi-carrier shipping for fashion stores to manage the high volume and return rates typical of that category.

 Category |